Service Level Agreement

 The Three SLAs

-We have timers running on every ticket you raise, though most of our clients are only interested in two of them – respond and resolve.
-As per our promise to you, these timers are a maximum limit, not something we aim for.
+We have timers running on every ticket you raise.
+Most clients are primarily interested in response and resolution time.
+As per our promise, these timers are a maximum limit, not a target.

-A standard ticket journey looks something like this: You log a ticket that’s a medium priority – within 1 hour, we’ll aim to respond by having your ticket assigned and correctly prioritised.
-Then, within 6 hours, we’ll plan to start work on your case, and within 12 hours – 1.5 days, we’ll resolve your issue.
+A standard ticket journey looks something like this: You log a ticket with medium priority.
+Within 1 hour, we aim to respond by assigning and correctly prioritizing your ticket.
+Then, within 6 hours, we start work on your case, and within 12 hours to 1.5 days, we resolve your issue.

 In certain circumstances, we will put a clock on hold – for example, when we are awaiting a response from you with further information or approval for work that may temporarily impact you or your business.